Student Policy Handbook

 Dress that may be construed as inappropriate under this policy includes, but is not limited to:

-1. Revealing clothing; too tight, too short, too low cut in front (revealing cleavage) or back (no lower than shoulder blades), no EXTREME bare midriffs, sheer fabric where underwear, cleavage, midriff, or back is revealed, other display of undergarments.
+1. Revealing clothing; too tight, too short, too low cut in front (revealing cleavage) or back (no lower than shoulder blades), no EXTREME bare midriffs, sheer fabric where underwear, cleavage, midriff, or back is revealed, or display of undergarments.

 4. Shoes must be worn at all times.